dortania/OpenCore-Install-Guide/AMD-config.md

    * Releases USB controller from firmware driver, avoid unless you know what you're doing
 * **RequestBootVarRouting**: YES
    * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
+* **ReplaceTabWithSpace**: NO
+   * Depending on firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
+This swaps it for spaces instead but majority can ignore it but do note that ConsoleControl set to True may be needed
 * **SanitiseClearScreen**: NO
    * Fixes High resolutions displays that display OpenCore in 1024x768, required for select AMD GPUs on Z370
+* **ClearScreenOnModeSwitch**: NO
+   * Needed for when half of the previously drawn image remains, will force black screen before switching to TextMode.
+Do note that ConsoleControl set to True may be needed

 # Cleaning up